istio/istio.io/content/help/faq/security/k8s-health-checks.md

 As of the Istio 1.1 release, we have several options to solve this issue.

-1. Using probe rewrite to rewrites the liveness/readiness probe such that the probe request will redirected to application directly.
+1. Using probe rewrite to rewrite the liveness/readiness probe such that the probe request will redirected to application directly.
 Please refer to [Probe Rewrite](/help/ops/setup/app-health-check/#probe-rewrite) for more information.

 1. Using a separate port for health checks and enable mutual TLS only on the regular service port.
 Please refer to [Health Checking of Istio Services](/help/ops/setup/app-health-check/#separate-port) for more information.